Home treatment is the most important

 Get light, gentle exercise regularly.
 Stretching

-is a good beginning exercise.
+is a good start.
 Light aerobic exercise such as walking, swimming,

 or riding a bicycle or stationary bike can also be helpful.
-You need to find a
+Try to keep a

-balance between exercising enough to benefit from it and exercising so much
+balance between being active enough to benefit from it and exercising so much

 that you become overtired.